Sturmabteilung: Organization

 The command nexus for the entire SA was the Oberste SA-Führung, located in Stuttgart.
 The SA supreme command had many sub-offices to handle supply, finance and recruiting.
-Unlike the SS, however, the SA did not have a medical corps nor did it establish itself outside of Germany, in occupied territories, once World War II had begun.

 The SA also had several military training units.
 The largest was the SA-Marine, which served as an auxiliary to the Kriegsmarine (German Navy) and performed search and rescue operations as well as harbor defense.
 The SA also had an "army" wing, similar to the Waffen-SS, known as Feldherrnhalle.
 This formation expanded from regimental size in 1940 to a fully-fledged armored corps (Panzerkorps Feldherrnhalle) in 1945.
+As for units formed outside of Germany, after the success of the invasion of Poland in 1939, an SA unit, "Great Government" was formed.
+The units were renamed SA Wehrschützen-Bereitschaften in 1942.
+The title was abbreviated to SA Wehrbereitschaften, thereafter.